muyalei/muyalei.github.io/_posts/大数据相关/pyspark相关/2019-09-24-pyspark报错Exception: Python in worker has different version 2.7 than that in driver 3.6, ....md

 ---
 layout: default
 author: muyalei
-title: Exception: Python in worker has different version 2.7 than that in driver 3.6, ...
+title: "Exception: Python in worker has different version 2.7 than that in driver 3.6, ..."
 date: 2019-09-24
 tags:
     - pyspark相关